slatedocs/slate/README.md

 git push
 ```

-The `dist` folder should not be committed to the repository.
+The `build` folder should not be committed to the repository.

 ### Deploy the documentation to AWS

-Upload the `dist` folder (or the contents of the `gh-pages` branch) generated above to AWS S3.
+Upload the `build` folder (or the contents of the `gh-pages` branch) generated above to AWS S3.

 ### Access the documentation